Sw1ftly/Lab1/README.md

  How to compile/run the code:

-Step 1 : Compile ALL the java files using:
+Step 1 : Compile ALL the java files using: (DO NOT USE GITBHUB PREVIEW!!!
+COMMAND HAS A * which gets cut out)
 - javac -cp junit-4.13.2.jar:hamcrest-core-1.3.jar -d ./out ./src/c/*.java ./src/u/*.java

 Step 2 : Run CarRunner.java by using: